5 Lesser-Known Greek Islands for a Peaceful Escape

 Kastellorizo: Greece’s Tiny, Colourful Paradise

-Nestled just off the Turkish coast, Kastellorizo (also known as Megisti) is the smallest of the Dodecanese islands, but don’t let its size fool you - it’s packed with charm.
-This island feels like a hidden treasure, where time slows down and life revolves around the azure sea, fresh fish, and the vibrant pastel-colored buildings that line the waterfront.
-It’s the kind of place where you’ll want to take a deep breath and just be—no rush, no stress.
+This island feels like a true gem, where time slows down and life revolves around the azure sea, fresh fish, and the vibrant pastel-colored buildings that line the waterfront.
+It’s the kind of place where you’ll want to take a deep breath and just be…

 For a truly special stay on Kastellorizo, Casa Mediterraneo is the place to be.
 This charming boutique hotel is tucked into three beautifully restored neoclassical mansions, each with spacious suites offering amazing views of the harbor and the Sea of Crete.
 The interiors mix Mediterranean, Ottoman, and French styles, with sun-kissed plaster walls, soft textiles, and marble touches that create a relaxed, stylish vibe.

-What makes this spot even better is its location—just a short stroll from the harbor, so you can easily explore the island while still enjoying the peace and quiet.
+What makes this spot even better is its location - just a short stroll from the harbor, so you can easily explore the island while still enjoying the peace and quiet.
 In the mornings, enjoy a fresh breakfast under a shaded pergola, and in the evening, the terrace is perfect for sipping a cocktail while watching the sunset.
 For something a little extra, they offer yoga sessions, and there's a boutique with unique finds from the owners' travels.
 If you’re after a peaceful and beautifully designed place to stay on Kastellorizo, Casa Mediterraneo offers the perfect mix of relaxation and style.

 Mediterraneo Kastelorizo